GregSQT/RaceVision/README.md

 │   ├── 2-RacePrediction_GRU.py       # Builds embeddings, .npy datasets, and defines & trains GRU model
 │   └── 2-RacePrediction_LSTM.py      # Builds embeddings, .npy datasets, and defines & trains LSTM model
-├── presentation/                     # Powerpoint to explain how this project works ├── sd/                               # Model checkpoints and final weights ├── testing/                          # Metrics of the tests done └── README.md                         # (this file)
+├── presentation/                     # Powerpoint to explain how this project works │   └── images                        # Images used in the presentation ├── sd/                               # Model checkpoints and final weights ├── testing/                          # Metrics of the tests done └── README.md                         # (this file)